Rohit Aggarwal

 Faculty, Tenure Track

-His work is driven by a commitment to push the boundaries of how AI can be utilized for societal and organizational benefits, making significant contributions to both academic knowledge and practical applications in the field of Information Systems.
 Dr. Aggarwal has published in premium business journals such as Management Science, Information Systems Research, MIS Quarterly, and POM, showcasing his extensive contributions to the academic community.
+He currently serves as SE at POM.

 Former PhD students: